be-favorite/Tidy_timeseries/README.md

-# tidyverts: Tidy tools for time series
+# tidyverts: tidy tools for time series
 * Tutorials with R: Still in progress😓

 ## Introduction